helix-editor/helix/book/src/configuration.md

 ```toml
 "key" = { fg = "#ffffff", bg = "#000000", modifiers = ["bold", "italic"] }
 ```

- where name represents what you want to style, fg specifies the foreground colour, bg the background colour, and modifiers is a list of style modifiers. bg or bold can be omitted to defer to the defaults.
+where `name` represents what you want to style, `fg` specifies the foreground color, `bg` the background color, and `modifiers` is a list of style modifiers. `bg` and `modifiers` can be omitted to defer to the defaults.

- If you only want to specify the foreground color, you can do so as:
+To specify only the foreground color:

  ```toml
  "key" = "#ffffff"
  ```

- Possible entries for modifiers are:
+ Possible modifiers:

 | modifier |
 ------------